xelarep/Recordlight-HUI-BLE/README.md

 A simple Recording Light for Apple Logic Pro, using the Mackie HUI protocol.
 Runs on a ESP32 DevKit with the Arduino BLE MIDI library.

 Lights are 12 LEDs on a WS2812 based LED strip.
+Control by FastLED library.

 Idle/not connected via BT:
 - Rainbow